qjon/angular2-tree/README.md

 ## Drop elements on tree node

 Now you have new possibilities to move different elements to the tree (files or other data).
-To do that, you have to use _ri-draggable_ directive in following way
+To do that, you have to use _riDraggable_ directive in following way

     <div ri-draggable [dragZone]="treeModel.configuration.dragZone" [data]="your_data" [sourceType]="'YOUR_SOURCE_TYPE'">Drag element</div>